-Recommended student schedules based on the program sequence and UoNA policies as stated in the catalog will be made each quarter by the academic staff.
-Students may request which undergraduate technical course electives be considered by the academic staff based on their future career goals.
+Recommended student schedules based on the program sequence and UoNA policies as stated in the catalog will be provided each quarter by the academic staff.
+Students may request which undergraduate technical course electives be considered by the academic staff based on their future career goals and individual interests.